What Are Dental Implants?

 Dental implants are often used after an unhealthy tooth has been removed.
 A removal may be necessary due to severe periodontal disease, trauma, or extreme tooth decay.
-When this is the case, Dr. Laro and Dr. Poston assess your health history and thoroughly analyze your tooth.
+When this is the case, Dr. Laro, Dr. Poston, and Dr. Wade assess your health history and thoroughly analyze your tooth.

 If extraction is the best option, we will explain the reasons for this and how the procedure works.
 Typically, your Charleston dentists begin by cleaning your tooth and preparing the area around it.
 Next, they numb your mouth and gently loosen the tooth before extracting it.